italia/Satosa-Saml2Spid/README.md

 ## Warnings
 Here something that you should know before start.

-- You must enable more than a single IdP (multiple metadata or single metadata with multiple entities) to enable Discovery Service automatically.
+- You must enable more than a single IdP (multiple metadata or single metadata with multiple entities) to get *Discovery Service* working.
-- Proxy doesn't handle SAML2 SLO, so the spidSaml2 backend is configured with Authforce -> True and also the Saml2 Frontend.
-For any further informations see [Single Logout in Satosa](https://github.com/IdentityPython/SATOSA/issues/211).
+- Proxy doesn't handle SAML2 SLO, so the spidSaml2 backend is configured with Authforce -> True.
+For any further information see [Single Logout in Satosa](https://github.com/IdentityPython/SATOSA/issues/211).
-- SATOSA Saml2 backend configuration have a **policy** section that will let us to define specialized behaviour and configuration for each SP (by entityid).
-In this example the **name_format** of the returning attributes is **urn:oasis:names:tc:SAML:2.0:attrname-format:uri** for special needs due to the kind of service providers I used in my environment.
+- SATOSA Saml2 backend configuration have a **policy** section that will let us to define specialized behaviours and configuration for each SP (each by entityid).
+In this example I defined a single "default" behaviour with attributes **name_format** to **urn:oasis:names:tc:SAML:2.0:attrname-format:uri**, due to my needs to handle many service providers for which it could be painfull do a static definition each time.
-  An additional "hack" have been made in the **attributes-maps/** definitions, where I adopted an hybrid mapping that works for both URI and BASIC format, feel free to customized or decouple these format in different files and per SP.
+  An additional "hack" have been made in the **attributes-maps/** definitions, where I adopted a hybrid mapping that works for both *URI* and *BASIC* format, feel free to customized or decouple these format in different files and per SP.

 ## References